-This first iteration of Substrate will include visiting a flooded abandoned limestone quarry where the PH level of the water has risen above the acidity of bleach.
+During the first iteration of Substrate, Hannah visited Harper Hill Quarry, a flooded abandoned limestone quarry where the PH level of the water is similar to that of bleach.
+Hannah also met with leading experts in the vitrification of glass and the molecular structure of liquid crystals at the University of Sheffield – both areas of ongoing material exploration and research in her practice.
 Substrate’s core aim is to support open-ended artistic research, without any particular outcome being set.
 Hannah will join us to discuss her work on our first podcast, whilst the progress of her research undertaken during the residency will unfold on an evolving web platform in the months following.

 Basic Channel aims to provide long-term support and open-ended opportunities to artists, centred around the development of experimental research and opportunities to test out new methods of production and distribution for their work.
 Substrate understands the needs of each artist individually, through continued conversation, this allows the support the programme offers to adapt alongside the changing requirements of a developing artistic practice.